collabnix/redisplanet/kubernetes/Okteto_Cloud/README.md

-# Redis on Okteto Cloud - Kubernetes for Developer
+# Redis Open Source for Developers running on Kubernetes Cluster using Okteto Cloud

 ## Pre-requisite